mismail1512/ARP/README.md

 ## Installation and Running Instructions

-1- create the lods directory
+1- After dounloading the repo, create the logs and build directories

 ```
 mkdir logs
+mkdir buld
 ```

 2- build and run